LouisCAD/Splitties/RELEASING.md

 ### Option A: Run the interactive script

-Run [Releasing.kts](Releasing.kts) with `kotlinc -script Releasing.kts` and follow the steps directly from the command line.
+Run [Releasing.kts](Releasing.kts) (preferably in system terminal as IDE could crash) with `kotlinc -script Releasing.kts` and follow the steps directly from the command line.

 ### Option B: Manual steps